 Verbally expressing support for your spouse should be the norm within your relationship.
 Do not assume that your husband or wife is aware of your support; verbalize it.
 In healthy marriages, the husband and the wife each speak well of the other and express their support for one another in public as well as in private.
 By doing so, they speak powerfully into the life of their partner.
 Their supportive words add value, build confidence, and encourage growth.

 While you are at it, celebrate your spouse's successes.
 If you spouse achieves a personal accomplishment, show some excitement.
 If he or she experiences a "win" at work, be happy about it.
 Do not shrug it off as unimportant.
 Recognize the significance of the occasion and give the appropriate praise.
-An appropriate gift, such as some jewelry from Macy's can add to the celebration.
+An appropriate gift, such as some timeless jewelry add to the celebration.